percona/proxysql-admin-tool-doc/docs/psh-options.md

 $ percona-scheduler-admin --config-file=config.toml --enable
 ```

-You can combine some options with other, optional options to modify the statement’s behavior.
+You can combine some options with other, optional options to modify the statement behavior.
 Multiple options are separated by a space.
 You can combine the options in any order.

 An example of combining options in one statement: